acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

-If you want to contribute a video that's hosted on a video sharing platform like YouTube, in addition to linking to the source, consider downloading the video directly using a tool like [youtube-dl](https://ytdl-org.github.io/youtube-dl/) and adding it to the artifact as a file.
+If you want to contribute a video that's hosted on a video sharing platform like YouTube, in addition to linking to the source, consider downloading the video directly using a tool like [youtube-dl](https://ytdl-org.github.io/youtube-dl/) and including it in your submission as a file.
 Contrary to the name, youtube-dl supports many sites besides YouTube; you can find a full list of supported sites [here](https://github.com/ytdl-org/youtube-dl/blob/master/docs/supportedsites.md).

 ## Use existing tags when possible

-When listing the people and identities associated with an artifact, prefer using identities and names as they currently appear in other artifacts in the archive.
+When listing the people and identities associated with an artifact, prefer using identities and names as they currently appear in the archive.
 So if "gray-asexual" already exists in the archive, don't add "grey-asexual" or "gray-ace" unless there's a good reason (e.g. the author of a work makes a case that they're distinct identities).